Models of interacting bosons with exact ground states: a unified approach

 The asymptotic behaviors of correlations in $d$ dimensional quantum ($T=0$) and classical ($T> 0$) systems are generically different.
 Thus, solvable models of the sort we have discussed are always, to some degree, non-generic.
-Indeed, in many cases, as we have shown, the solvable models describe systems on the phase boundary beyond which there is instability - often to phase separation.
+Indeed, in many cases, as we have shown, the solvable models describe systems on the phase boundary beyond which there is an instability - often to phase separation.
+A dramatic manifestation of this point is that the charge $U(1)$ symmetry is broken in the ground state of such models even in one dimension, similar to certain frustration-free spin models~\cite{PhysRevLett.133.176001} and ``transverse quantum fluids''~\cite{PhysRevB.109.214519}.
 Still, it is possible to infer generic properties of interesting phases by constructing an effective field theoretical representation of the solvable model and then addressing the effect of symmetry-allowed perturbations.

-There are a variety of further directions that presumably can be successfully explored by extensions of the present approach.
-For one thing, disordered versions of the present models can easily be constructed: An artificial version of this (similar to the Mattis model~\cite{MATTIS1976421}) is achieved by choosing random hopping matrix elements, $\tau_{c,c'}$, while keeping $K$ translationally invariant, which results in a translationally invariant ground state, but where the disorder is strongly reflected in the excitation spectrum.
-More interestingly, if $K$ is not translationally invariant, then the resulting potential energy will not be either, nor will the associated ground state, despite still exhibiting ODLRO.
+A limitation of the specific construction in the current work is that the relative phase between different configurations is trivial, which can be overcome by considering complex-valued $K(\{n\})$ functions and/or starting from other frustration-free boson hopping models with zero mode(s) with non-trivial phase structures.
+We will leave exploration of these generalizations to future work.

-{\bf Acknowledgements:} We thank Jonah Herzog-Arbeitman, Steven Girvin, and Vladimir Calvera for helpful communications.
-This work was supported in part by the U. S. Department of Energy, Office of Science, Basic Energy Sciences, Materials Sciences and Engineering Division, under Award No. DE-SC0020045.
+{\bf Acknowledgements:} We thank Jonah Herzog-Arbeitman, Steven Girvin, Vladimir Calvera, Kyung-Su Kim, Haruki Watanabe, Biao Lian, and Eduardo Fradkin for helpful communications.
+This work was supported, in part, by the U. S. Department of Energy, Office of Science, Basic Energy Sciences, Materials Sciences and Engineering Division, under Award No. DE-SC0020045.